BottleRocketStudios/Android-ArchitectureDemo/docs/BEST_PRACTICES.md

 #### Compose Screens
 ##### State
-Composable screens should be driven by a state object and lambas.
+Composable screens should be driven by a state object and lambdas.
 This state class is defined at the screen UI level in the compose module.
-It can be used to drive previews of the screen.
+It can be used to drive previews of the screen easily with fake data, which wouldn't be the case if viewmodels were directly referenced.

 ```kotlin
 data class CreateSnippetScreenState(